// segment

 Treatment Approaches Through Telehealth

 At ReachLink, we offer various evidence-based therapeutic approaches through our secure telehealth platform.
 Our licensed mental health professionals understand that treatment effectiveness varies between individuals, and early intervention is particularly crucial for schizophrenia.
-Our clinicians work closely with clients to determine the most appropriate treatment pathway based on individual needs and goals.
+Our therapists work closely with clients to determine the most appropriate therapeutic pathway based on individual needs and goals.

 Psychosocial Therapy